Tarantass

+Description

+Vladimir Sollogub and Alexandre Dumas gave ironic descriptions of a tarantass that may be summarized as follows.
 The tarantass has been described as two long poles serving as parallel axles supporting a large basket forming a cup or bowl.
 It is not suspended on springs, and generally has no benches.
 The vehicle is accessed by an external ladder.
 The interior is generally covered by straw, changed at intervals for cleanliness, upon which the passengers rest.

-An article in a Melbourne Australia newspaper dated 30/9/1887 refers to a journey by the Hon.
-James Campbell of a drive of 1800 miles by tarantass from Vladivostok to Moscow.
-[The distance from Vladivostok to Moscow is nearly 9000km, or over 5000 miles, so there is something wrong with this story.]

-Existing photographs of tarantasses generally convey the fact of its wheels being exclusively wooden constructions, but it is evidenced that at least on occasion, the tarantass would be rubber-wheeled, requiring inflation, like modern tyres.
-In Dostoyevsky's The Village of Stepanchikovo, at one point the narrator describes "a tyre that had burst on one of the front wheels of [the] tarantass."
+The types of a tarantass manufactured in early Soviet Union varied.